Raphaaal/streaming-fraud-detection/README.md

 You need working Maven 3.0.4 (or higher) and Java 8.x installations.

 In order to build this project you simply have to run the `mvn clean package` command in the project directory.
 You will find a JAR file that contains the application, plus connectors and libraries.
-Additionally, we provide the JAR in the _target_ directory.
+Additionally, we provide a JAR in the _target_ directory.

 ## How to run this application